Program Mission and Goals

 mission

-5. Uphold the core social work values of service, social justice, the dignity and worth of every person, the importance of human relationships, integrity, competence, human rights, and scientific inquiry, and practice through use of an anti-racist and anti-oppressive perspective.
+Students are trained to engage, assess, evaluate, intervene, and coordinate at all system levels (micro, mezzo, macro) with individuals, families, groups, communities, and organizations.
+The students uphold and demonstrate the core social work values of service, social justice, the dignity and worth of every person, the importance of human relationships, integrity, competence, human rights, and scientific inquiry, practicing through an anti-racist and anti-oppressive lens.

 Goals